15-411/vm/README.md

 Come back for more information about extending the VM to include you're own instructions and functionality.

 ## Abstract Assembly Structure
-For more information about the structure of the abstract assembly language, please take a look at the `format.txt` located in the VM repo.
+For more information about the structure of the abstract assembly language, please take a look at the `format.md` Markdown file located in the VM repo.